adzialocha/hoffnung3000/docs/usage-guide.md

 2. Change your password by clicking `Profile` at the bottom of the sidebar

-3. Open the navigation and click `Admin`, click `Users`, select your user and change it's email address to your own
+3. Open the navigation and click `Admin`, then click `Users`, select your user by clicking `Edit`, change the email address to your own, now click `Save`

 ##### Manage users